panoptesDev/Safecoin/docs/src/developing/on-chain-programs/overview.md

 title: "Overview"
 ---

-Developers can write and deploy their own programs to the Safecoin blockchain.
+Developers can write and deploy their own programs to the Panoptis blockchain.

 The [Helloworld example](examples.md#helloworld) is a good starting place to see how a program is written, built, deployed, and interacted with on-chain.

 ## Berkeley Packet Filter (BPF)

-Safecoin on-chain programs are compiled via the [LLVM compiler infrastructure](https://llvm.org/) to an [Executable and Linkable Format (ELF)](https://en.wikipedia.org/wiki/Executable_and_Linkable_Format) containing a variation of the [Berkeley Packet Filter (BPF)](https://en.wikipedia.org/wiki/Berkeley_Packet_Filter) bytecode.
+Panoptis on-chain programs are compiled via the [LLVM compiler infrastructure](https://llvm.org/) to an [Executable and Linkable Format (ELF)](https://en.wikipedia.org/wiki/Executable_and_Linkable_Format) containing a variation of the [Berkeley Packet Filter (BPF)](https://en.wikipedia.org/wiki/Berkeley_Packet_Filter) bytecode.

-Because Safecoin uses the LLVM compiler infrastructure, a program may be written in any programming language that can target the LLVM's BPF backend.
-Safecoin currently supports writing programs in Rust and C/C++.
+Because Panoptis uses the LLVM compiler infrastructure, a program may be written in any programming language that can target the LLVM's BPF backend.
+Panoptis currently supports writing programs in Rust and C/C++.

 BPF provides an efficient [instruction